 Moderation for learning will focus on teachers working together to reach an in-depth understanding of their pupils' learning relative to a broader group of pupils.
 This broader group may be pupils who are in the same year or pupils from across year groups.
-Focussing the moderation process on learning will support teachers in refining their understandings of what their pupils know and what they need to learn next.
+Focusing the moderation process on learning will support teachers in refining their understandings of what their pupils know and what they need to learn next.
 Because moderation for learning is concerned with understanding learning at different depths of knowledge and understanding, it will be very difficult to ensure teachers' judgements are highly comparable therefore teacher time will be used in analysing the different features of pupils' work and what that means for learning.

 Moderation for reporting will focus on those aspects of assessment where the school is required to be accountable for performance e.g. attainment at the end of the early years, phonics and end of Key Stage 1 and year on year progress.
 In order to accurately measure this progress it is important that teacher judgements are comparable.
 When undertaking moderation for reporting purposes, the emphasis is on broad classifications of pupil performance (e.g. reporting performance in terms of achieving the standard), and ensuring teachers have consistent interpretations of these broad classification.
-At Amble Links First School as well as clear reference to 'The interim teacher assessment frameworks the end of Key Stage 1' use will be made of the Chris Quigley 'Essential Milestones' to support judgements.
+Clear reference to 'The teacher assessment frameworks for the end of Key Stage 1' and the National Curriculum will be made to support judgements.

 Regular in-school moderation of pupils' work will take place.
 This will give teachers opportunities for professional discussion around the judgements that they have made about pupils' learning against the current curriculum they are working on for their age.
-Accurate judgements on whether children are demonstrating basic, secure or deep understanding of the curriculum can be made by scrutinising and comparing pupils' work as well as comparing other evidence.
-Whole school foundation subject portfolios of work are also used to collate evidence of assessments made in these subjects.
+Accurate judgements on what level of understanding of the curriculum children are demonstrating can be made by scrutinising and comparing pupils' work as well as comparing other evidence.
+Foundation subject co-ordinators will monitor and collate evidence to moderate the achievement of pupils across the school in their subject areas; this will be supported by ongoing assessments recorded by teachers using Insights.

 Moderation will take place between schools in the Coquet Partnership with a specific focus on a given area of the curriculum.
-Other moderation will take place with other partner schools using a similar system of assessment; this may include moderation of examples of work given one particular 'grade' by teachers eg. Year 2 place value work where a child has been graded to have 'deep' understanding.
+Other moderation will take place with other partner schools using a similar system of assessment; this may include moderation of examples of work given one particular 'grade' by teachers eg. Year 2 place value work where a child has been graded to have 'a greater depth of understanding.'